SvetoslavGeorgiev/SoftUni/README.md

 <br/>Here i have all solutions from my time as student <a href="https://softuni.bg">@SoftUni.bg</a>

-#### Advanced Carriculum List
+#### Advanced Curriculum List
-- <a style="color:&#x1F34E;" href="https://github.com/SvetoslavGeorgiev/SoftUni/tree/master/C%23%20Advanced%20-%20May%202022">C# Advanced - May 2022</a> - This is what I am currenttly studying and all solutions form the lectures:
+- <a style="color:&#x1F34E;" href="https://github.com/SvetoslavGeorgiev/SoftUni/tree/master/C%23%20Advanced%20-%20May%202022">C# Advanced - May 2022</a> - This is what I am currently studying and all solutions from the lectures:
 <br>&#160;&#160;&#160;&#160;&#160;&#160;I - <a href="https://github.com/SvetoslavGeorgiev/SoftUni/tree/master/C%23%20Advanced%20-%20May%202022/S01_Stacks_and_Queues_Lab">S01_Stacks_and_Queues_Lab</a> - First lecture
 <br>&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;1. <a href="https://github.com/SvetoslavGeorgiev/SoftUni/blob/master/C%23%20Advanced%20-%20May%202022/S01_Stacks_and_Queues_Lab/P01_Reverse_Strings/Program.cs">P01_Reverse_Strings</a>
 <br>&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;&#160;2. <a href="https://github.com/SvetoslavGeorgiev/SoftUni/blob/master/C%23%20Advanced%20-%20May%202022/S01_Stacks_and_Queues_Lab/P02_Stack_Sum/Program.cs">P02_Stack_Sum</a>